 Making Accessibility a Priority

 Imagine participating in a classroom where every attempt at retaining information imperative to your success is thwarted by the medium through which it’s delivered.
 Perhaps the slides on the overhead projector are impossibly blurry, or the instructor’s voice is faint, almost mute.
-What if the color-coded charts and graphs in your textbook could be better understood with an image description, but the publisher failed to take color-blind learners into account?
+What if the color coded charts and graphs in your textbook could be better understood with an image description, but the publisher failed to take color-blind learners into account?
 Now picture addressing these issues with your course instructor only to be told the materials could be retrofitted for accessibility, but it would place you behind the already brisk pace of the course.

 Laws and Policy

 Designing your course for accessibility is not just a recommended best practice, it’s also the law.
-Many well-respected, American educational institutions have faced lawsuits due to what some judges deemed actionable negligence towards the needs of disabled students attempting to access university materials online.
+Many well-respected, American educational institutions have faced lawsuits due to what some judges deemed actionable negligence towards the needs of students with disabilities attempting to access university materials online.
 Most individual institutional policies related to online accessibility are upheld by sections 508 and 504 of the Rehabilitation Act, which requires federal and federally funded programs to accommodate all individuals with disabilities.
 Originally enacted in 1973, an amendment (Section 508) to the Rehabilitation Act was passed in 1998 due to the rapid growth of the internet, which takes into account equal individual access to electronic and information technology.

-Likewise, at the institutional level, all UNT instructors are required to collaborate with the Office of Disability Accommodation to ensure that students have access to materials that are treated to fit their needs.
+Likewise, at the institutional level, all UNT instructors are required to collaborate with the Office of Disability Access (ODA) to ensure that students have access to materials that are treated to fit their needs.
 Moreover, both online and face-to-face instructors must include an ADA statement in their syllabi that inform students about UNT’s accommodation resources.

 Before tackling accessibility in your course, it’s important to understand the types of disabilities for which your students may request accommodations.